-When using the standard arrangement of two ignition coils (whether 6 Volt or 3 Volt), they must be connected in series, as shown in the wiring diagrams on page 7.
+When using the standard arrangement of two ignition coils (whether 12 Volt or 6 Volt), they must be connected in series, as shown in the wiring diagrams on page 7.
 Do not connect the coils in parallel.

-For low compression ratio engines (less than 9:1), two 6 volt coils connected in series can be used, but for best results (especially important on racing or high compression ratio engines) use two 3 volt coils connected in series or one 6 volt dual output coil with a primary resistance of 1.5 to 2.5 ohms.
+For low compression ratio engines (less than 9:1), two 12 volt coils connected in series can be used, but we recommend running with two 6 volt coils connected in series or one 12 volt dual output coil with a primary resistance of 3 to 5 Ohms.

-CDI type and some electronic ignition coils are incompatible with this system; for suitability check the primary resistance is 1.5 ohms or more (measure across the + and - terminals with a multimeter).
+CDI type and some electronic ignition coils are incompatible with this system; for suitability check the primary resistance is 3 Ohms or more (measure across the + and - terminals with a multimeter).

-Ignition coils can develop a short circuit to ground through the case, especially if the clamps are too tight.
+Ignition coils can develop a short circuit to ground through the case, especially if the clamps are too tight (common on the Norton Commando).
 This can cause overheating of the affected coil and can also produce misfiring/bad running on one or both cylinders.
 Slacken the clamps and examine the coil casing for heavy crease marks.
 If in doubt replace the coils.

-Recommended ignition coils (available from PAZON) for this system are:
+Recommended ignition coils (available from PAZON are: